 But your employees already receive enough emails, which could cause them to miss yours.
 Consider newsletters, social media, and the intranet.
 Also, have a plan in place in case your city loses power.
 In which case, no digital strategy would matter.

 This said, do not underestimate the power of in-person meetings and events.
 We have become accustomed to doing everything online.
 We forget that sometimes an effective way of communicating our message is face-to-face.
 So rather than sending a newsletter, consider an event that gets them away from their desks for a bit.

-Keep in mind that as much as we want to believe otherwise, people talk.
-It will be important for you to communicate any upcoming changes as early as possible.
+Keep in mind that, as much as we want to believe otherwise, people talk.
+It will be essential for you to communicate any upcoming changes as early as possible.
 Stay ahead of the rumor mill.
 This will help avoid misinformation and creating undue concern among your staff.

 Common examples of effective tools for external communication include: